 Yeast Extract aka Monosodium Glutamate (MSG)

-MSG masquerades under a multitude of names and yeast extract is one of them.
-MSG is an excitotoxin, it overstimulates the nervous system.
+MSG hides under many names and yeast extract is one of them.
+MSG is an excitotoxin, i.e. it overstimulates the nervous system.

 From The University of Toyama in Japan,